zramsay/eris-cli/README.md

 If you are on OSX, we **strongly recommend** that you install Docker via [Kitematic](https://kitematic.com/).
 Kitematic will build Docker in a predictable way so that `eris` is able to connect into the Docker daemon.

-If you do not use Kitematic, then you will need to make sure that the `DOCKER_CERT_PATH` has been set to wherever the certificates for connection to the Docker Daemon API's have been installed.
+If you do not use Kitematic, then you will need to make sure that the `DOCKER_CERT_PATH` and the `DOCKER_HOST` environment variables have been set to wherever the certificates for connection to the Docker Daemon API's have been installed.

 #### Windows

 If you are on Windows, we **strongly recommend** that you install Docker via [Kitematic](https://kitematic.com/).
 Kitematic will build Docker in a predictable way so that `eris` is able to connect into the Docker daemon.

-If you do not use Kitematic, then you will need to make sure that the `DOCKER_CERT_PATH` has been set to wherever the certificates for connection to the Docker Daemon API's have been installed.
+If you do not use Kitematic, then you will need to make sure that the `DOCKER_CERT_PATH` and the `DOCKER_HOST` environment variables have been set to wherever the certificates for connection to the Docker Daemon API's have been installed.

 ### Go